-Let's imagine, for example, that Holcim (an enterprise producing concrete) would no longer have shareholders who direct its choices, but instead a structure where Holcim workers can democratically think about how to organise concrete production and how to distribute profits.
+Let's imagine, for example, that Holcim (an enterprise producing concrete) would longer no shareholders who direct its choices, but instead a structure where Holcim workers can democratically think about how to organise concrete production and how to distribute profits.
 There is nothing to prevent them from deciding to continue with concrete production on the same scale as today, or even to increase the company's activity in order to pay themselves higher wages.
-The adoption of such a self-management model does not allow the rest of the population to influence and force the workers in the concrete sector to stop the production of concrete, whose ecological consequences affect us all.
+The adoption of such a selfmanagement model does not allow the rest of the population to influence and force the workers in the concrete sector to stop the production of concrete, whose ecological consequences affect us all.
 The "cooperationist" model thus shows us the need for coordination on a scale larger than the company, so that more than just the workers who profit from it can have a say in the sometimes harmful activities of companies.
 Thus, even if all enterprises in Switzerland were to become cooperatives, this wouldn't make possible a broader deliberation on the major economic choices within a society, in which all citizens should be able to participate.
-With every cooperative being completely independent, it would not be possible to regulate the amount of production and consumption generally, either, which is a must for an environmentally friendly economic model.
+With every cooperative being completely independent, it would not be possible to regulate GDP either, which is a must for an environmentally-friendly economic model.